ankur0rajput/Image-Classification-using-CNN/README.md

 It includes various steps:

-1.Step 1 – Convolution Operation
+Step 1 – Convolution Operation

 The three elements that enter into the convolution operations are Input image,Feature detector and Feature map.